elvinlkw/wedding-betting/README.md

 ## English Questions

 - Number of wedding cake tiers?
-  - Under 2 | over 2
+  - Under 2 | Over 2
 - First dance length?
-  - Below 3 minutes | over 3 minutes
+  - Below 3 minutes | Over 3 minutes
 - Will the first dance be on an Ed Sheeran's song?
   - Yes | No
 - When will first dance take place?
-  - Before dinner | after dinner
+  - Before dinner | After dinner
 - Will Mary toss her bouquet?
   - Yes | No
 - Will Mary wear a party dress on the dancefloor?
   - Yes | No
 - Length of Best man's speech?
-  - Under 4 minutes | over 4 minutes
+  - Under 4 minutes | Over 4 minutes
 - Length of Maid of Honour's speech?
-  - Under 4 minutes | over 4 minutes
+  - Under 4 minutes | Over 4 minutes
 - How many people cry while giving their toasts?
-  - Under 2 | over 2
+  - Under 2 | Over 2

 ## French Questions